I recently received the following question from working writer Shannon Traphagen:

 First, a disclaimer

-I am not an attorney nor do I have any special experience in intellectual property law.
-Legal professionals are likely to offer a different view than I do.
-However, I think we all know that asking a lawyer for advice can overcomplicate a situation.
+I am not an attorney nor do I have any formal training in intellectual property law.
+But I have worked in publishing for 20+ years, and I’ve also worked with IP lawyers.
+I think we all know that asking a lawyer for advice on something can complicate a situation.
 I’ve heard lawyers speak at writing conferences on copyright, and everyone ends up paranoid and frightened in the space of an hour.

 The following advice is directed toward writers of prose and poetry.
 If you are a scriptwriter or playwright, look elsewhere for advice; it’s a different world for you.